xiaoling/aida/README.md

 * `PriorOnlyDisambiguationSettings`: Annotate each mention with the most prominent entity.
 * `LocalDisambiguationSettings`: Use the entity prominence and the keyphrase-context similarity to disambiguate.
+* `FastLocalDisambiguationSettings`: Same as above but sacrificing a bit of accuracy for roughly 5 times quicker disambiguation by dropping low weight keyphrases.
 * `CocktailPartyDisambiguationSettings`: Use a graph algorithm on the entity coherence graph ([MilneWitten] link coherence) to disambiguate.
+* `FastCocktailPartyDisambiguationSettings`: Same as above but sacrificing a bit of accuracy for roughly 5 times quicker disambiguation by dropping low weight keyphrases
 * `CocktailPartyKOREDisambiguationSettings`: Use a graph algorithm on the entity coherence graph ([KORE] link coherence) to disambiguate.

 #### DisambiguationSettings Parameters